mattwang44/LeNet-from-Scratch/README.md

 The structure used here is much alike, but still have some differences:

 1. Substitute the **sub-sampling** with **average pooling**, which is more accpetable choice without trainable parameters in the layer and needless to be followed by an activation funciton.
-I've tried using max-pooling, but it blurs the feature maps in this case and gave low accuracy.
+I've tried using max-pooling, but it blurs the feature maps in this case and gives low accuracy.

 2. I used **momentum optimizer** (momentum=0.9), which wasn't used in the original LeNet5, to accelerate the training process.